A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Discussion and Limitations

 \section{Discussion and Limitations}

-Our experimentation with a broad collection of \numdatasets{} diverse datasets demonstrated the effectiveness of \ganname{} in a variety of scenarios.
-Despite there were sporadic cases where other models exhibited superior performance, on average, our proposed model outperformed all its state-of-the-art adversaries by a significant margin.
+Our experimental evaluation on a diverse collection of \numdatasets{} datasets demonstrated the effectiveness of \ganname{} across a wide range of scenarios.
+Although competing methods occasionally achieved superior performance on individual datasets, our proposed model consistently outperformed all state-of-the-art alternatives on average, often by a substantial margin.

-Notice that the \numdatasets{} datasets that were utilized during our tests render our experimental evaluation one of the most extensive in the relevant literature.
-Furthermore, the strong measures that we applied (5-fold cross validation, repetition with 3 different initial random states, statistical significance tests), ensured the reliability of the presented results.
+Notably, the inclusion of \numdatasets{} datasets makes this study one of the most extensive evaluations in the relevant literature.
+In addition, the robustness of the experimental protocol— 5-fold cross-validation, repeated executions using \numseeds{} random seeds, and statistical significance testing— enhances the reliability and credibility of the reported results.

-Tables~\ref{tab:os-mlp}--\ref{tab:fid-rf} demonstrate that the idea of synthesizing samples in specific subspaces of the initial data space leads to significant improvements in classification performance and data fidelity.
-The magnitude of these improvements partially depends on the applied classifier.
-In general, with MLP, \ganname{} had more first and second positions (i.e. best and second best performances), but with XGBoost it achieved higher mean positions (with the exception of the $F1$ score in the classification improvement experiment).
-The results with the Random Forest classifier were equally promising.
+Tables~\ref{tab:os}--\ref{tab:ccorr} demonstrate that synthesizing samples within carefully selected subspaces of the original feature space leads to substantial improvements in both classification performance and data fidelity.
+Remarkably, \ganname{} was the only deep learning model that consistently outperformed both SMOTE and ADASYN across all classification experiments.
+On average, it achieved the highest ranking by a considerable margin.

-In most cases, the strongest opponent was TVAE, indicating that Variational Autoencoders may have a potential in tabular data generation tasks.
-SB-GAN and CTAB-GAN+ were also competitive in several oversampling experiments, particularly when they were combined with XGBoost and Random Forests.
-On the other hand, ctGAN and CopulaGAN seemed to operate more effectively in combination with the Multilayer Perceptron classifier.
+TVAE was the strongest opponent in the fidelity experiment, indicating that Variational Autoencoders may have a potential in tabular data generation tasks. ctGAN and CTAB-GAN+ were also competitive in several cases, particularly when they were combined with XGBoost and Random Forest classifiers.

-However, there are also several points of criticism.
-At first, \ganname{} requires an initial clustering step that introduces a time delay in the training process.
-Apparently, the bigger the dataset, the larger the delay.
-Moreover, the clustering algorithm itself plays an important role in the model's effectiveness.
-Several draft experiments with other algorithms like Agglomerative clustering and DBSCAN led to slightly degraded performance.
+In terms of privacy preservation, \ganname{} was less private than SB-GAN, the Conditional GAN and Copula GAN.
+Regarding the first two, this is largely explained by the weakness of these models to generate realistic data.
+Similarly, the quality of the synthetic data of Copula GAN was also inferior.

+Despite its strong performance, \ganname{} has several limitations.
+First, it requires an initial clustering step, which imposes an additional computational cost during training.
+Moreover, the model's effectiveness is affected by the selected clustering algorithm.
+Experiments with $k$-Means produced results comparable to those obtained with Agglomerative Clustering, whereas the use of $k$-Prototypes resulted in a noticeable degradation in performance.